-Based on the evidence contained within the record, including the agenda report for the project and the hearing on May 9, 2022, and pursuant to Local Coastal Program (LCP) Local Implementation Plan (LIP), including Sections 13.7(B) and 13.9, and Malibu Municipal Code (MMC), the City Council hereby the findings of fact below denying the project based on the evidence in the record as described herein.
+Based on the evidence contained within the record, including the agenda report for the project and the hearing on May 9, 2022, and pursuant to Local Coastal Program (LCP) Local Implementation Plan (LIP), including Sections 13.7(B) and 13.9, and Malibu Municipal Code (MMC), the City Council hereby makes the findings of fact below denying the project based on the evidence in the record as described herein.

 A. The Council finds that the Applicant / Appellant has failed to establish that the evidence, let alone a preponderance of the evidence, supports the required findings.
-The size and massing of the project, the height of the project, and the visual impacts of the project, among other concerns, prevent the Council from making the required findings and provide evidence supporting the Council's decision to deny the project.
-The Council finds that alternative project designs that address these factors prevent the Council from making the required findings and provide evidence supporting the Council's decision to deny the project , and that the Applicant/Appellant has failed to establish that these concerns cannot be addressed.
+The size and massing of the project, the height of the project, and the visual impacts of the project, among other factors, prevent the Council from making the required findings and provide evidence supporting the Council's decision to deny the project.
+The Council finds that alternative project designs that address these concerns would also better meet the goals and policies of the City's Local Coastal Program and General Plan, and that the Applicant/Appellant has failed to establish that these concerns cannot be addressed.